FzS92/FS_chatbot_rag/README.md

 The financial chatbot follows the following workflow to ensure efficiency, accuracy and currency of information:

 1. **User Query**: Receive and process the user's financial question.
-2. **Summarization**: Summerize lengthy user prompts for an enhanced online search experience.
+2. **Summarization**: Summarize lengthy user prompts for an enhanced online search experience.
 3. **Google Search**: Perform a Google search to extract the top 3 results within a specific time frame.
 4. **Web Scraping**: Utilize Selenium to extract text content from the searched websites (Chrome installation required).
 5. **Text Refinement**: Eliminate short paragraphs, duplicates, and unnecessary new lines to ensure superior information quality from web scraping.